moj-analytical-services/splink/docs/topic_guides/evaluation/edge_overview.md

 Once you have a trained model, you use it to generate edges (links) between entities (nodes).
 These edges will have a Match Weight and corresponding Probability.

-There are several strategies for checking whether the links in created in your pipeline perform as you want/expect.
+There are several strategies for checking whether the links created in your pipeline perform as you want/expect.

 ## Consider the Edge Metrics